Art History (AH)

 World Art is designed to introduce students to major works of art from across the globe spanning a wide specrtum of time—from the ancient epoch to the present.
 Students will start by identifying such compositions and linking them to the civilizations that created them and the eras (periods/movements) from which they emerged.
 Students will also be challenged to apply the proper range of related terms to analyze the compositions on an aesthetic level.
 Lastly, students will be challened to think critically about the broader social context (political, economic, historic, technological, etc.) surrounding such works.

-This course meets the General Education International/ Global Interdependence requirement or the General Education Humanities Breadth requirement.
+This course meets the Curry Core International/ Global Interdependence requirement or the Curry Core Humanities Breadth requirement.

 AH 2000 - Identity & Visual Culture: A Global Perspective - 3 credits